Ayanna Lloyd Banwo

 Ayanna Lloyd Banwo is a Trinidadian writer.
-She was awarded the second prize for her short story "Public Notice" in the 2016 Small Axe Literary Competition.
-Her debut novel When We Were Birds (Hamish Hamilton) was released in 2022 and won the 2023 OCM Bocas Prize for Caribbean Literature.
+Her debut novel, When We Were Birds (Hamish Hamilton), won the 2023 OCM Bocas Prize for Caribbean Literature, the Authors' Club Best First Novel Award, the Goldsboro Books Glass Bell Award, and an American Book Award, and was shortlisted for the Jhalak Prize.

 Life

 Ayanna Lloyd Banwo was born in Trinidad and Tobago, where she has said she was "made into a writer", and she currently lives in London, England.

 Speaking about her childhood, she has said: "I grew up in a family where we always told stories and we were always readers.
 My grandfather only gave my cousins and me books for Christmas."
 Before becoming an author, she worked at several jobs involving writing, including corporate communications, advertising, as an English and literature teacher for 10 years, and also as a freelance writer for newspapers.

 In 2005, she graduated from the University of the West Indies (UWI) with a degree in literatures in English, and a minor in history.
 She has said: "I might not have become a writer if I hadn't gone to UWI."

 Following the deaths of her mother, father and grandmother between 2013 and 2015, she decided to take writing seriously as a career.
 Speaking on the influence of these deaths on her writing, she has said: "I've promised my dead three books.
 It is a pact that I've made with people who are not here anymore."
 Her first short story was published in 2014.

 She has taken part in the St. James Writer's Workshop with Monique Roffey and the Cropper Foundation Residential Workshop with Funso Aiyejina and Merle Hodge, and Mentoring with the Masters Workshop with Earl Lovelace in 2014, and the Callaloo Creative Writing Workshop in 2016.

 She received a full tuition scholarship to the University of East Anglia's creative writing master's programme in 2017, completing her studies with financial aid from GoFundMe donors and a benefactor who took interest in her work.
 Lloyd Banwo now holds an MA in Creative Writing from the University of East Anglia, where she is currently completing a PhD in Creative and Critical Writing.

 She has been featured in the "Who's Next?" segment for emerging writers at the Bocas Lit Fest and Bocas South.
 Since 2016, she has served as consulting fiction editor for Moko magazine.